differentpla-net/differentpla-net.github.io/_posts/2015-01-28-chromium-dashboard.md

 ## Starting X

 Great!
 I've got a web server running the dashboard software; now I need to display it somewhere.
-The secret to this is to run an X session on the box.
+To do this I run an X session on the box.

 This is done with two files: `/etc/init/startx.conf` starts X: